 “He’s dead now – except he’s breathing!”

 Legendary thriller that richly deserves its reputation as one of the best film noirs of all time.
-Bleak, cynical and twisty, The Killers perfectly balances style and content (it’s a visually striking movie with an assortment of compelling characters), while encapsulating post-war blues like no other film from the era.
+Bleak, cynical and twisty, The Killers perfectly balances style and content.
+It’s a visually striking movie with an assortment of compelling characters, while encapsulating post-war blues like no other film from the era.

-German emigre Robert Siodmak (The Spiral Staircase and The Crimson Pirate) masterfully directs a splendid script credited to Anthony Veiller (Stage Door and State of the Union) (with uncredited work by filmmakers John Huston, The Treasure of Sierra Madre, and Richard Brooks, Cat on a Hot Tin Roof).
+German émigré Robert Siodmak (The Spiral Staircase and The Crimson Pirate) masterfully directs a splendid script credited to Anthony Veiller (Stage Door and State of the Union) (with uncredited work by filmmakers John Huston, The Treasure of Sierra Madre, and Richard Brooks, Cat on a Hot Tin Roof).

-Like Orson Welles’s Citizen Kane, The Killers is told in a non-linear fashion.
+Like Orson Welles’s Citizen Kane (1941), The Killers is told in a non-linear fashion.
 Granted, the fragmented narrative style wasn’t an original idea (in all fairness, Welles “stole” the idea from the 1933 movie The Power and the Glory, written by none other than Preston Sturges), but who cares?
 The Killers is an extremely suspenseful “whydunit” — the story is told in pieces, one stylish flashback at a time.

 The atmospheric, semi-expressionist cinematography by Elwood Bredell (Phantom Lady) is sensational.
 The over-reliance on dark shadows makes you feel anxious, which is exactly the kind of emotion the film is trying to elicit from the audience.
-I particularly liked the use of an uninterrupted crane shot during the heist sequence — this is a truly exhilarating scene that has been imitated to death.
+I particularly liked the use of an uninterrupted crane shot during the heist sequence — this is a truly exhilarating moment that has been imitated to death.

 The Killers marked the Hollywood debut of Burt Lancaster.
 An ex-acrobat who never took acting lessons, Lancaster’s luminous screen presence dominates the movie.
 Because he always oozes intelligence, it takes a bit of an effort to accept Lancaster as a dimwitted ex-boxer.
 But the camera is clearly in love with him, so all is well in Denmark.